senseyeio/diligent/README.md

 ### Locally

 Checkout diligent to your go path.
-Build the application and run the resulting binary as follows:
+Go get and build the application.
+Run the resulting binary as follows:

 ```
 dil {file path}
 ```
-Given the example above, I would run the following command:
+Given the example above, run the following command:
 ```
 dil ~/app/package.json
 ```